(A REGRETTABLY ANNUAL SUBMISSION.)

 Too late to stop now

 "Into the Mystic" -- the words and melody ethereally flowing together as one -- is about a spiritual quest.
 (I know that’s true because Wikipedia told me so.)
-But over the years the song has become much more -- an affirmation of life for me, and I would like to think for my generation, should we choose to embrace its sentiments, as well as an anthem of lives lived as we float down that stream, merrily or otherwise, after leaving this mortal coil.
+But over the years the song has become much more -- an affirmation of life for me, and I would like to think for my generation, as well, should we choose to embrace its sentiments, an anthem of lives lived as we float down that stream, merrily or otherwise, after leaving this mortal coil.

 I am honored that my path intersected with friends departed, and I am a better person because it did.
 The fog horn has blown for them and they will be coming home.

 It is indeed too late to stop now.